18. Women and the Great Depression

 On October 29, 1929, later referred to as “Black Tuesday,” the Stock Market crashed.
 Within hours, billions of dollars of market value disappeared.
 The US, and the rest of the world, found itself in the midst of one of the greatest economic catastrophes in modern history.
 After Black Tuesday came years of hard times for the United States, but the country hit its low point between 1932 and 1933.
 Unemployment had reached 25%.
 President Hoover’s inaction and philosophy of pulling oneself up from their bootstraps, led to Franklin Delano Roosevelt’s landslide victory in the 1932 election.
 Struggling Americans were about to see more federal action.

-Here’s the scoop: most women felt increased family pressures as they tried to make due with reduced income, plus most women still had their childrearing household obligations, and many of the opportunities that the federal government offered to aid American citizens were closed off to them.
+Most women felt increased family pressures as they tried to make due with reduced income.
+Furthermore, many women who were immigrants, Black, or simply lower class, already worked for wages outside the home.
+Aside from that, most women still had their childrearing household obligations, and many of the opportunities that the federal government offered to aid American citizens were closed off to them.
 Regardless, many women’s ability to earn a wage--in whatever capacity they could--was often essential to helping their families get through this challenging time.

 In his first 100 days in office, FDR’s priority was to confront the banking crisis.
-Decent start, but his actions weren’t enough.
+But his actions in this arena weren’t enough.
 Congress had to pass laws and create agencies to stimulate the economy, build up infrastructure, put Americans to work, and boost morale.
 His critics were scathing in their reviews.

 Most Americans are familiar with some of these “Alphabet Agencies,” like the CCC (Civilian Conservation Corps), the PWA (Public Works Administration), and the WPA (Works Progress Administration).
-These agencies were A-OK.
-But, for real, super helpful agencies!
-They were critically important to stabilizing the economy!
-Their downside?
-Many explicitly excluded women.
+These agencies were critically important to stabilizing the economy, but many explicitly excluded women.

 The CCC, one of the most well-known, and well-studied agencies of the New Deal, only hired young men between the ages of 17 and 23.
 The Civil Works Administration (CWA) was a little more lax--but they still almost exclusively hired men.
 Because of existing gender ideologies, women’s roles were mostly limited to those of housewife and mother.
 Consequently, those in positions of power didn’t really consider women in an economic recovery package, and many of the New Deal programs were not initially directed at them.

 In his first 100 days in office, FDR’s priority was to confront the banking crisis.
-Decent start, but his actions weren’t enough.
+But his actions in this arena weren’t enough.
 Congress had to pass laws and create agencies to stimulate the economy, build up infrastructure, put Americans to work, and boost morale.
 His critics were scathing in their reviews.

 Most Americans are familiar with some of these “Alphabet Agencies,” like the CCC (Civilian Conservation Corps), the PWA (Public Works Administration), and the WPA (Works Progress Administration).
-These agencies were A-OK.
-But, for real, super helpful agencies!
-They were critically important to stabilizing the economy!
-Their downside?
-Many explicitly excluded women.
+These agencies were critically important to stabilizing the economy, but many explicitly excluded women.

 The CCC, one of the most well-known, and well-studied agencies of the New Deal, only hired young men between the ages of 17 and 23.
 The Civil Works Administration (CWA) was a little more lax--but they still almost exclusively hired men.
 Because of existing gender ideologies, women’s roles were mostly limited to those of housewife and mother.
 Consequently, those in positions of power didn’t really consider women in an economic recovery package, and many of the New Deal programs were not initially directed at them.